gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 A smarter way to ensemble classifiers is to do a weighted average, where the weights are learned on the validation data - typically, the better classifiers are given a higher weight, and the worse classifiers are given a lower weight.
 TO search for a good set of ensembling weights, you can use random search or a simple optimization algorithm such as Nelder-Mead.

+The key to making ensembling work is the *diversity* of the set of classifiers.
+Diversity is strength.
+Diversity is what makes ensembling work.
+In machine-learning terms, if all of your models are biased in the same way, then your ensemble will retain this same bias.
+If your models are *biased in different ways,* the biases will cancel each other out, and the ensemble will be more robust and more accurate.